ZackWhelm/ProduPenguin/README.md

 # ProduPenguin
-a penguin that sits on your desktop and helps you be productive :)
+❄️❄️🐧🐧 a penguin that sits on your desktop and helps you be productive 🐧🐧❄️❄️

 ## Devlog
+### day #

+**idea stuffs**

+**dev stuffs**

+completed ✅
+in progress 🔨
+planned 📘

 ### day 0
+**idea stuffs**

 i miss club penguin.
 i also like the trend of cozy idle games that live on your browser. i think it'd be cool to spin one of them into a productivity widget. bongo cat's input counter feels nice, i think there are some game abstractions that could live on a desktop for productivity.

+**dev stuffs**
+a basic draggable image within transparent window. ✅ a pomodoro style timer that causes the image to flash blue after timer goes off.🔨 a timer with animated text that appears above the image representing phase of pomodoro.📘